 The Nicox expertise

-NO is a well-known small naturally-occurring signaling molecule whose target is an intracellular enzyme, soluble guanylate cyclase (sGC), which converts guanosine triphosphate to the second messenger, cyclic guanosine monophosphate (cGMP).
-The NO stimulated increase in the concentration of cGMP in the trabecular meshwork leads to the sequestration of intracellular calcium, the relaxation of the trabecular meshwork and, consequently, an increase in the outflow of the aqueous humor from the anterior segment of the eye through the primary or conventional outflow pathway.
-All of the foregoing events are thought to lead to lowering of intraocular pressure (IOP).
+NO is a well-known, small, naturally occurring signaling molecule known to stimulate an intracellular enzyme, soluble guanylate cyclase (sGC), which converts guanosine triphosphate to the second messenger, cyclic guanosine monophosphate (cGMP).
+NO/sGC signaling pathway plays a key role in the regulation of IOP homeostasis and ocular blood flow.
+The NO stimulated increase in cGMP in the trabecular meshwork leads to the reduction of intracellular calcium, relaxation of the trabecular meshwork and, consequently, an increase in the outflow of the aqueous humor from the anterior segment of the eye through the primary or conventional outflow pathway.
+All of the foregoing events are thought to lead to lowering of IOP and enhance ocular perfusion.
+The effect of NO on IOP may be further increased and/or prolonged by phosphodiasterase type-5 (PDE5) inhibitors, which inhibit the degradation of cGMP.